prominus/NewEnglandGardenLog/Plants/Vegetables/Peppers/Shishito Chile Peppers.md

 ### Growing Info

 **Harvesting:** Generally harvested when green, at 2"–4" long, but can also be left on the plant to mature to red.
-When harvesting, take care to avoid touching the interior of any broken peppers, as the capsaicin is an extreme irritant, especially to the eyes.
-Wash hands thoroughly after harvesting or wear gloves to harvest peppers.
+When harvesting, take care to avoid touching the interior of any broken [[peppers]], as the capsaicin is an extreme irritant, especially to the eyes.
+Wash hands thoroughly after harvesting or wear gloves to harvest [[peppers]].

 ### Notes